Talimul212/Runtime_Terror/README.md

-# 🚀 SkillMatch Backend
+# 🚀 Runtime_Terror Backend

-A full-stack backend for SkillMatch — a platform that helps students and job seekers discover relevant jobs and learning resources based on their skills and career interests.
+A full-stack backend for Runtime_Terror — a platform that helps students and job seekers discover relevant jobs and learning resources based on their skills and career interests.
 Built to support SDG 8: Decent Work and Economic Growth.

 ---